 Her approach to any problem or project was always to first learn as much about it as she possibly could.
-She became a student of urban planning, zoning, drainage, sewage, grant-writing and other such topics.
-She became known for her persistence.
+She became a student of urban planning, zoning, drainage, sewage, grant-writing and other such topics and became known for her persistence.
 She was a formidable foe of commercial developments and rezoning that she believed would damage the environment.
 Though she often disagreed with politicians, her approach was to offer assistance rather than criticize.

-But it was her tireless commitment to the Pigeon Creek Green-way for which she was best known.
-She served as chairman of the advisory committee from 1993 to 2007 and, as a volunteer, often working fulltime to help plan and gain funding for the Greenway Trail that she was convinced would add tremendously to the quality of life in Evansville.
-At the dedication of the Shirley James Gateway Plaza, Mayor Jonathan Weinzapfel said, “her work on this Greenway is a legacy to this city and its residents”.
+But it was her tireless commitment to the Pigeon Creek Greenway for which she was best known.
+She served as chairman of the advisory committee from 1993 to 2007 and, as a volunteer, often worked full time to help plan and gain funding for the Greenway Trail that she was convinced would add tremendously to the quality of life in Evansville.
+In 2009, construction of the "Shirley James Gateway Plaza" began, marking the trailhead of the greenway and the final act to replace a former salvage yard in the area.
+At its dedication, former Mayor Jonathan Weinzapfel said, “Her work on this Greenway is a legacy to this city and its residents."

 Shirley received many honors for her leadership and environmental efforts within the City of Evansville.
 In 2007, the Vanderburgh County Soil and Water Conservation District presented her with their Master Conservationist Award.
 She also received the Jefferson Award, a national recognition for public service awarded by the Courier & Press; the Indiana Center for Philanthropy’s Unsung Hero Award; the Sparkplug Award from United Neighborhoods of Evansville; the International Women’s Day award; the Captain Henry Vanderburgh Chapter, National Society Daughters of the American Revolution Conservation Medal and in 1998, served on Gov. Frank O’Bannon’s Task Force for Public Access and Open-Door Policy.